Powering PoE devices¶

-GPOE-48V-10W: Input voltage: 10-30V, output voltage: 48V, works as expected
+GPOE-48V-10W: Input voltage: 10-30V, output voltage: 48V.
+Works as expected.

-Solis energy PoE-24 HPI-1112: Input voltage: 12V / 24V DC, works as expected.
+Solis energy PoE-24 HPI-1112: Input voltage: 12V / 24V DC.
+Works as expected.

-Tycon Power TPDIN-1256GD-BT: Input voltage: 11 ~ 60V, works as expected.
+Tycon Power TPDIN-1256GD-BT: Input voltage: 11 ~ 60V.
+Works as expected.

-Tycon Power TP-DC-1248GDX2-HP: Input voltage: 10 ~ 15V, only starts powering its own LED at 15V, so it is unreliable, even though the IEEE standard is 802.3af.
+Tycon Power TP-DC-1248GDX2-HP: Input voltage: 10 ~ 15V.
+Only starts powering its own LED at 15V, so it is unreliable, even though the IEEE standard is 802.3af.

-Ethernet Cables and Weather Resistance¶
+Ethernet Cables and weather resistance¶

-Cables with boots often will not fit in these water-sealing glands (since they are designed for these professional installations, which are no-boot installations).
-So if you are installing outdoors, it is recommended to either use a no-boot pre-made cable, or us the “professional” technique of making the cable to length, or find a cable with a small boot that fits in the gland (some do).
-It is also worth noting that if installing outside, it is necessary to use a shielded Ethernet cable, otherwise wind/rain/hail/etc. will build up a static charge on the data wires in the cable, and eventually destroy the PoE switch, the OAK PoE device, or both.
+Cables with boots often will not fit in these water-sealing glands (since they are designed for these professional installations, which are “no-boot” installations).
+So, if you are installing outdoors, it is recommended to either use a no-boot pre-made cable, or us the “professional” technique of making the cable to length, or find a cable with a small boot that fits in the gland (some do).
+It is also worth noting that if installing outside, it is necessary to use a shielded Ethernet cable, otherwise wind/rain/hail/etc. will build up a static charge on the data wires in the cable and eventually destroy the PoE switch, the OAK PoE device, or both.

 For the custom-length cable route, you can use TOUGHCable PRO cable together with TOUGHCable connectors.
 Our team has used this combination extensively in the past for outdoor installations.
-(A crimping too, such as this one is necessary to crimp the connectors to the cable.)
+(A crimping tool, such as this one is necessary to crimp the connectors to the cable.)

 We recommend using Cat5e ethernet cable, as the newer ones are bigger and might not fit properly in the IP67 gland.